OhhhZenix/Wynnbinds/docs/patch-notes.md

 # Patch Notes
 Here is a history of the project's patch notes.

-## Release 1.3.2
+## Release 1.4.0

-Small update:
+Changes brought with this release:

+- Ability to capture any key
+- Ability to edit current binds
-- Tidy up config menu
+- Clean up config screen for default binds

 ## Release 1.3.1